dan-nl/PennSkeleton/README.md

-## PennSkeleton
+## PennlineSkeleton
-provides a skeleton framework for developing a php application with the [PennFramework][1].
+provides a skeleton framework for developing a php application with the [PennlineFramework][1].

 ### setting up a project